murata-wireless/meta-murata-wireless/cyw-script-utils/latest/README.txt

 Host_Setup_for_Yocto.sh:
 ----------------------------------------------
 Script which first verifies then initializes Linux environment for building Murata-customized Yocto image.
-The script also prompts to install the necessary tool chain for TI Sitara platforms.
 Open a terminal and run the command:
 $./Host_Setup_for_Yocto.sh